-The histopathological studies also supported the protective properties of Cassia alata leaves.
-33 (Fig. No. 01).
-The areas of necrosis, inflammatory cell infiltration and degeneration of myocytes were observed in the toxic group.
-The group of animals pre-treated with cassia alata extract showed a marked protective effect with decreased necrotic zones and revealed normal cardiac muscle bundles.
+The histopathological studies also supported the protective properties of different fraction of Cassia alata leaves methanolic extract.
+The areas of necrosis, inflammatory cell infiltration and degeneration of myocytes were observed in the toxic group (Fig no.03).
+The group of animals pre-treated with n-butanol fraction cassia alata leaves methanolic extract showed a marked protective effect with decreased necrotic zones and revealed normal cardiac muscle bundles (Fig No.04).
 There was mild edema but no infarction and inflammatory cells and the cardiac fibers were within the normal limits.
-A cardiac fibers were within the normal limits.
+Cardiac fibers were within the normal limits.

-Table no. 1.
-Effect of methanolic extract of Cassia alata leaves on cardiac markers of control and doxorubicin induced cardiotoxicity in rat.
+Table No. 01 Effect of different fraction of Cassia alata leaves methanolic extract on cardiac marker enzymes against DOX-induced cardiotoxicity